-- (a) minor variation of premises licence (section 29). - (b) variation to substitute new premises manager where the applicant has not been convicted of any relevant or foreign offence (section 31 and with reference to section 54). - (c) transfer of premises licence where the transferee has not been convicted of any relevant or foreign offence (reference to sections 33 to 35). - (d) grant of a provisional licence when the Board has held a hearing and proposed a modification to the operating plan and the applicant has accepted the modification, as proposed by the Board. - (e) confirmation of a provisional premises licence where no objections or representations have been received (section 46). - (f) occasional licence when all the following criteria are met - no objections or representations have been received; - Police Scotland have not recommended refusal; - the proposed licensed hours are within the guideline licensing hours of 11am to 1am; and - the hours applied for do not cover a period in excess of 48 hours. - (g) extension of licensed hours within the Board's guideline licensing hours of 11am to 1am where no objections or representations have been received, Police Scotland have not lodged a notice recommending refusal of the application and the report by the Licensing Standards Officer does not recommend refusal (section 68). - (h) personal licence or renewal of a personal licence where the applicant has not been convicted of a relevant or foreign offence. - (i) revocation of personal licence when a licence holder has failed to comply with the statutory retraining requirements. - (j) general extension for Fire Festival and Up Helly Aa events within the Board's Policy Statement and provided no adverse comments have been received from Police Scotland or the Licensing Standards Officer.
+- (a) minor variation of premises licence (section 29). - (b) variation to substitute new premises manager where the applicant has not been convicted of any relevant or foreign offence (section 31 and with reference to section 54). - (c) transfer of premises licence where the transferee has not been convicted of any relevant or foreign offence (reference to sections 33 to 35). - (d) grant of a provisional licence when the Board has held a hearing and proposed a modification to the operating plan and the applicant has accepted the modification, as proposed by the Board. - (e) confirmation of a provisional premises licence where no objections or representations have been received (section 46). - (f) occasional licence when all the following criteria are met - no objections or representations have been received; - Police Scotland have not recommended refusal; and - the proposed licensed hours are within the guideline licensing hours of 11am to 1am. - (g) extension of licensed hours within the Board's guideline licensing hours of 11am to 1am where no objections or representations have been received, Police Scotland have not lodged a notice recommending refusal of the application and the report by the Licensing Standards Officer does not recommend refusal (section 68). - (h) personal licence or renewal of a personal licence where the applicant has not been convicted of a relevant or foreign offence. - (i) revocation of personal licence when a licence holder has failed to comply with the statutory retraining requirements. - (j) general extension for Fire Festival and Up Helly Aa events within the Board's Policy Statement and provided no adverse comments have been received from Police Scotland or the Licensing Standards Officer.